How to Use a Pacifier

 Follow these tips for pacifier use:

-Make sure the pacifier is a one-piece pacifier when possible.
+Make sure the pacifier is a 1-piece pacifier when possible.

 Avoid pacifiers with built-in gadgets, moving parts, or liquid interiors.